BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Related Work

 \minihead{Speeding up deep networks} We briefly discuss two of the many forms of improving deep network efficiency.

-First, a large body of work changes model architecture or weights for improved inference efficiency, that preserve the full generality of these models.
-Model compression uses a variety of techniques from pruning~\cite{han2015deep} to compressing~\cite{chen2015compressing} weights from the original model, which can be amenable to hardware acceleration~\cite{han2016eie}.
-Model distillation uses a large model to train a smaller model~\cite{hinton2015distilling}.
-However, these methods aim to retain or nearly retain the accuracy of the original model.
-These methods do not allow for adapting to the task at hand, as \sn does.
-Additionally, these methods are largely orthogonal to \sn, and reducing the cost of object detection would also improve \sn's runtime.
+First, a large body of work changes the NN architecture or weights for improved inference efficiency, that preserve the full generality of these NNs.
+Model compression uses a variety of techniques from pruning~\cite{han2015deep} to compressing~\cite{chen2015compressing} weights from the original NN, which can be amenable to hardware acceleration~\cite{han2016eie}.
+Model distillation uses a large NN to train a smaller NN~\cite{hinton2015distilling}.
+These methods are largely orthogonal to \sn, and reducing the cost of object detection would also improve \sn's runtime.

-Second, model specialization~\cite{kang2017noscope,shen2016fast} aims to dramatically improve inference speeds by training a smaller model to mimic the larger model \emph{on a reduced task}.
-However, specialization has typically been applied in \emph{specific} pipelines, such as \noscope's binary detection.
-In \sn, we leverage and extend specialization to counting and multi-class classification.
+\begin{sloppypar} Second, specialization~\cite{kang2017noscope,shen2016fast} aims to improve inference speeds by training a small NN to mimic a larger NN \emph{on a reduced task}.
+Specialization has typically been applied in \emph{specific} pipelines, e.g., for binary detection.
+In \sn, we extend specialization to counting and multi-class classification.
+Further, we show to how use specialized NNs as control variates and for limit queries. \end{sloppypar}